Iterable/iterable-swift-sdk/README.md

 	}
 	```

-2. Handle Push Notifications
+2. Handle push notifications

-	When the user taps on the push notification or one of the action buttons, the system calls `UNUserNotificationCenterDelegate`'s [userNotificationCenter:didReceiveNotificationResponse:withCompletionHandler:](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649501-usernotificationcenter?language=objc).
-Pass this call to **`IterableAppIntegration`** to track push open event and perform the associated action (see below for custom action and URL delegates).
+	When the user taps on the push notification or one of the action buttons, the system calls `UNUserNotificationCenterDelegate`'s [userNotificationCenter:didReceiveNotificationResponse:withCompletionHandler:](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649501-usernotificationcenter?language=swift).
+In this method, call `IterableAppIntegration` with the same parameters to track push open event and perform the associated action (see below for custom action and URL delegates).

 	*Swift*